 Buzz Aldrin: Lunar module pilot, Apollo 11.
 A U.S Air Force pilot before joining NASA in 1963, Aldrin first launched into space on the Gemini 12 mission in 1966 to test spacewalking procedures, including new restraints attached to the outside of the space capsule, and new training techniques.
 After becoming the second man to walk on the moon, Aldrin resigned from NASA in July 1971.
 Post-NASA, he has written numerous books, given lectures around the world, and even participated in the reality television show "Dancing With the Stars."
 Aldrin is currently the president of Starcraft Enterprise, a company he founded to promote his vision for the future of space exploration.

 Michael Collins: Command module pilot, Apollo 11.
 Collins stayed on the Columbia command module while Armstrong and Aldrin took the Eagle lunar lander down to the moon's surface.
 Apollo 11 was Collins' second spaceflight, after the Gemini 10 mission in 1966.
 On that flight, Collins served as pilot during a successful rendezvous and docking with a separately launched unmanned spacecraft called Agena.
 Before joining NASA in 1963, Collins was an experimental flight test officer in the U.S. Air Force, logging approximately 5,000 hours flying time.
 He retired as a brigadier general from the Air Force, and left NASA in 1970 to work for the U.S. State Department, and then to become the director of the Smithsonian's National Air & Space Museum.
 In 1980, Collins left the Smithsonian, joining the LTV Aerospace company, and then started his own consulting firm in 1985.
-He has written several books and painted watercolors.
+He wrote written several books and painted watercolors.
 On April 28, 2021, Collins' family announced that after a long battle with cancer, he had died.